b24nguyen/VariousNotesAndDuties/CLAS 104 - Classical Mythology.md

 - 5 days of competition in 13 events
 - All contests judged by ‘Judges of the Greeks’ (Hellanodikes).
 Their decisions could not be overturned.
 - 6th day, victors received a wreath of wild olive leaves picked from the sacred grove of Zeus.
 Priests go with the victors to make sacrifices to Zeus.
 Big feast after.

+## Module 05: Apollo-Delos, Delphi, Music and Revenge

+### Essential Element: Full

+- The Ideal of Greek physical development
+- Origins are uncertain, in the Greek pantheon connected with the sun
+- Apollo from Greek apella, which means assembly.
+- Apollo role in Greek society as a god who initiated young adults
+- A type of hymns called the paean was frequently connected with Apollo / a blending from Paean and himself.
+Similarly god of medicine and healing

+**Q: Why does he carry a boy & arrow**

+- He is not a god of hunters
+- He is a god of revenge, pestilence
+- Also god of prophecy, poetry and music

+**Delos + Delphi**

+- Birth on Delos (island of the Dodecanese)
+- Apollo's shrine found on the island, became a religious site for the annual Ionian festival
+- Continued to be treated as a major cult centre
+- Delphi was the greatest and most prominent of Apollo's cults in the ancient world
+- Foundation of Delphi: Apollo makes his way to Delphi to found an oracular shrine for humans.
+Apollo must kill Typhaon (a snake) so that his humans may live there.
+His oracle named Pytho (pythein, meaning to rot (carcass of snake))
+- Unsure how Delphi actually got priests, mythology says they just acquired them from a ship that was sailing by